 Project tracking vs Work in progress tracking

-Since “a working software is the primary measure of progress”, let us ideate how we might measure such progress.
+Since “working software is the primary measure of progress”, let us ideate how we might measure such progress.
 We would first need to define what a working software is.
 You should come to an agreement, as an organization, as to what makes a software you built a working one.

 Hence, for us to track progress we need to have indicators showing us quality measures while the product is being developed and others for when it is used by customers.
 More importantly we need to know whether we are continuously delivering value to our customers, and how long it takes us to ship an idea out of the door.

-Here are some KPIs that when used collectively can give us a good insight about the quality of our software.
+Here are some KPIs that when used collectively can provide insight about the quality of our software.